remizca/Tower19/docs/progress/PROGRESS.md

 - [ ] Offline support configuration

 ## 2D Drawing Engine (In Progress)
+A centralized, actionable checklist for the 2D drawing engine lives here.
+Subtasks are tracked in the managed todo list as well (see in-repo todo).
+The high-level objective is to produce ISO-compliant orthographic drawings (SVG) with dimensions, title block, and optional sections.

 - [x] ISO standard compliance (references added)
 - [x] Projection system documented (first-angle)
 - [x] Dimensioning rules (heuristics drafted)